KuangjuX-Archived/leetcode-old/README.md

 ## Introduction

-This is a repository to store my program for Leetcode.
+This is a repository to store my program for Leetcode and record summaries.

 ## How to use?